 Drain clog –

 A clogged drain or blocked sink is often caused by solid waste or food.
-A plunger is an effective tool to eliminate any blockage; it is easy to use, and you can get it in any hardware store.
-It is an easy Plumbing DIY procedure, so you should be able to do it in no time.
+A plunger is an effective tool to eliminate blockage; it is easy to use, and you can get it in any hardware store.
+It is an easy Plumbing DIY procedure, so you should be able to do it quickly.

 Hidden leaks –